karsalfrink/ai-and-society/course-assignments/week-4/workshop-stakeholder-analysis.md

 ## Instructions

-1. The canvas for this exercise is also available as a template in Miro (open your Group board -> Templates -> Shared -> Stakeholder Analysis), or use the image attached to this page
+1. The canvas for this exercise is attached to this page
 2. List Core / Direct / Indirect stakeholders
     -   Try to generate as many ideas about stakeholders as possible
         -   Use the materials you have collected and read a during previous week